 While I did my best to fight it, PTSD still robbed me of my joy.Tweet

-Well, I’ve finally done it, I am now a published author; a goal that I’ve had since I started blogging with The Road To Mental Wellness two years ago.
+Well, I’ve finally done it.
+I am now a published author – a goal I’ve had since I started blogging with The Road To Mental Wellness two years ago.
 While it feels good to have something off my bucket list, unfortunately, the joy would be short-lived.

-While it may be difficult for the mentally well to understand, it, nonetheless, is a reality.
-For me, I’m sure many other suffers too, it’s not what we want, nor is it a choice we would have eagerly requested; yet here we are.
+While it may be difficult for the mentally well to understand, it nonetheless is a reality.
+For me, and I’m sure many other sufferers too, it’s not what we want, nor is it a choice we would have eagerly requested Yet here we are.

 I am constantly exhausted and sleeping…. a lot.